OP-TED/ted-rdf-docs/notebooks/stories/cpv-and-notices.md

-# Untitled
+# CPVs and Notices

 ## Introduction

 In this post, we'll explore how Linked Data can be queried from different datasets related to eProcurement.

-The eProcurement dataspace gathers data from various actors, For example while the European Union governs procurement contracts above certain thresholds, contracts of lower-value are distributed across national or regional levels in diverse formats.
-Linked Data technology is well-suited to bridge the gap.
-It allows the Publications Office, any agency and member states to independently publish data using RDF (Resource Description Framework) and then establish links between them.
+The [The Public Procurement Data Space](https://single-market-economy.ec.europa.eu/single-market/public-procurement/digital-procurement/public-procurement-data-space-ppds_en) gathers data from various actors, For example while the European Union governs procurement contracts above certain thresholds, contracts of lower-value are distributed across national or regional levels in diverse formats.
+[Linked Data](https://en.wikipedia.org/wiki/Linked_data) technology is well-suited to bridge the gap.
+It allows the Publications Office, any agency and member states to independently publish data using [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) (Resource Description Framework) and then establish links between them.

 Our goal is to enhance transparency, integrity, and accountability in public spending through data discovery, querying, and analysis.

-[TODO: also explain that agency-a does not speak with agency-b]

 ### CPV codes